lonkaars/avans-arcade/docs/architecture.md

 ## PPU communication

 The SPI module will be configured that sends 8 bits per cycle and at a speed of 1.0 MB/s.
 The STM32 Cube IDE SPI module does not include a slave select line so a pin has to configured manually to fullfill this purpose.
 Every data transfer consists out of 4 times 8 bits, so 32 bits in total.
-The first byte is the address and the other 3 bytes consist the data.
+The first two bytes are the address and the other two bytes consist of the data at that address.

 ## SPI